44th Medical Brigade: S-1

 A special emphasis area during 1968 was the hiring of Vietnamese civilians.
 As of 31 December, 1,280 civilians were being utilized throughout the brigade.
 Included in their tasks were such jobs as clerks, ambulance orderlies, kitchen police, mechanics' helpers, warehousemen, preventive medicine helpers and veterinary assistants.
 In furtherance of this program a medical training class was established on 21 October 1968 by the 68th Medical Group.
-Based on the Fort Sam Houston Medical Training Center's 91A program, this eight-week series of classes followed by two weeks on-the-job training prepared Vietnamese workers for jobs previously held exclusively by relatively low-skilled U.S. military personnel.
+Based on the Fort Sam Houston Medical Training Center's 91A program, this eight-week series of classes followed by two weeks on-the-job training prepared Vietnamese workers for jobs previously held exclusively by relatively low-skilled US military personnel.
 The first class of thirty-three students graduated on 21 December 1968 and would be followed by a second group in early 1969.